 In this work, for the first time, we report the magnetization of the Ni \emph{sublattice}, which we extracted after carefully subtracting the contribution of the Nd moments from the total magnetization.
 The magnetization of the Ni sublattice shows weak ferromagnetism which indicates that the magnetic arrangement of the Ni moments is perhaps canted.
 The existence of weak ferromagnetism cannot be understood in terms of the magnetic structures referred to in the previous paragraph, even the noncollinear ones.
-This suggests that these magnetic structures do not represent the true picture, and the actual magnetic arrangement of Ni moments could be quite different from what has been thought of so far.
-Further, we found that the supercooled metallic phases are magnetically ordered which shows that the transition from paramagnetic to antiferromagnetic state is complete at 200~K. This shows that the connection between the magnetic transition and the metal-insulator transition is rather week and they do decouple if the system system is supercooled.
-Also the magnetization of the Ni sublattice shows features such as FC-ZFC irreversibility which is indicative of the presence of frustration in the weak ferromagnetic state.
+This suggests that those magnetic structures do not represent the true picture and the actual magnetic arrangement of Ni moments could be quite different from what has been thought of so far.
+Further, we found that the supercooled metallic phase is magnetically ordered which indicates that the transition, on cooling, from the paramagnetic to the antiferromagnetic state happens at the nominal transition temperature ($\approx${~200~K}) unlike the metal-insulator transition which is broadened and happens at lower temperatures as the supercooled metallic regions switch to the insulating phase stochastically.
+This shows that the connection between the magnetic transition and the metal-insulator transition is rather weak and they do decouple if the system is supercooled.
+Also, the magnetization of the Ni sublattice shows features such as FC-ZFC irreversibility which is indicative of the presence of frustration in the weak ferromagnetic state.